aminator006/ceph/README.md

 Note that these instructions are meant for developers who are compiling the code for development and testing.
-To build binaries suitable for installation we recommend you build deb or rpm packages, or refer to the `ceph.spec.in` or `debian/rules` to see which configuration options are specified for production builds.
+To build binaries suitable for installation we recommend you to build deb or rpm packages, or refer to the `ceph.spec.in` or `debian/rules` to see which configuration options are specified for production builds.